ArleneJuaton/BadBank/README.md

 In project directory, run:

 ### `npm start`
-- Run app in development mode. \Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Run app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`
-- Launches the test runner in interactive watch mode. \See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- Launches the test runner in interactive watch mode.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`
-- Builds the app for production to `build` folder. \It correctly bundles React in production mode and optimizes the build for the best performance.
+- Builds the app for production to `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+Your app is ready for [deployment](https://facebook.github.io/create-react-app/docs/deployment).

 ### Functionalities available: